 The Ancient Cistern in The Legend of Zelda: Skyward Sword is this in the upper areas, with pipes that enable water-based elevators when the Whip is used, and a giant, golden statue raised or lowered with the help of two side waterwheels operated from a wall-placed lever (that is manipulated by the Whip as well).
 The lower areas of the dungeon, meanwhile, is Big Boo's Haunt type.

 The second half of Lud's Gate, one of the most difficult areas in Tomb Raider III, is a large underwater maze, compounded by the lack of air pockets and the clumsy controls of the UPV.

 Star Fox Adventures has an aquatic-themed dungeon focused on pipelines, pressure, and lots of other fun stuff—the Ocean Force Point.
 It's not an actual sewer, being a rather pretty temple, but this is the closest place for it.

 Ys II has a maze of subterranean canals beneath the Solomon Palace.

-Metroid Prime 2: Echoes features the infuriating (even by Down the Drain standards) lower levels of Torvus Bog.
+Metroid Prime 2: Echoes features the very difficult (even by this trope's standards) lower levels of Torvus Bog, which is otherwise a Bubblegloop Swamp level.
 It's not the first underwater level in a Metroid game, but it might be the first that forces you through half of it without the Gravity Suit.

 Jak II and 3 have you go into plenty of sewer sections in Haven City, often to either get around barriers or do dirty work for Krew.
 Even Daxter hates it when Krew sends them off down there, but mostly cause he'll be running around in a smelly sewer without pants.